fspacheco/playground-UlMWyvCJ/lessons/lesson2.md

 ## Comparison of different strings upto n-th character - `strncmp`

-If you want to compare first n-th characters of two strings, then `strncmp` can be used.
+If you want to compare first n characters of two strings, then `strncmp` can be used.
 Its return value is similar to `strcmp`.

 ```C runnable
 #include <stdio.h>